-Students will evaluate cultural diversity from worldview, anthropological, psychological, sociological, and theological perspectives so has to promote healthy cross-cultural experiences and build a dynamic inclusive learning community among heterogeneous groups of people.
+Students will evaluate cultural diversity from worldview, anthropological, psychological, sociological, and theological perspectives to promote healthy cross-cultural experiences and build a dynamic inclusive learning community among heterogeneous groups of people.
 This course sensitizes students to various assumptions and beliefs individuals use when making sense out of the world and develops specific multi-cultural competences in student affairs.
+Students may only earn credit for HED 520 or HED 520G.